East Timor presidential election headed for April run-off | Politics

 East Timor presidential election headed for April run-off

-East Timor's presidential poll looked headed for an April run-off late on Monday, despite the latest vote count showing a commanding lead for Nobel laureate Jose Ramos-Horta.
-With all votes counted, Ramos-Horta had secured 46.58%, more than twice the share of his rival Francisco "Lu Olo" Guterres, but still shy of the majority needed to win in one round.

-East Timor's presidential poll looked headed for an April run-off late on Monday, despite the latest vote count showing a commanding lead for Nobel laureate Jose Ramos-Horta.
+The top two candidates in East Timor's presidential poll on Tuesday appeared set for a second round next month, despite the latest vote count showing a commanding lead for Nobel laureate Jose Ramos-Horta.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)